iTwin/bis-schemas/Domains/1-Common/Profiles/Profiles.remarks.md

 - `FlangeSlope` (if set):
   - must be greater or equal to zero
   - must be less than ninety degrees
-  - `FlangeSlopeHeight` must be less or equal to half `WebOuterFaceLength`
+  - `FlangeSlopeHeight` must be less or equal to `WebOuterFaceLength`
+  - `FlangeSlopeHeight` must be less or equal to double `FlangeThickness`
 - `WebEdgeRadius` (if set):
   - must be greater or equal to zero
   - must be less or equal to half `WebThickness`